dmitrisalov/InfoSync/README.md

 Notes
 -----
-- This tool is written in Java.
-All work is done in IntelliJ IDEA with its automatic building functions.
+- This tool wasa written in Java.
+All work was done in IntelliJ IDEA with its automatic building functions.
 Gradle or Maven are not used.
 - The Dropbox API is used for storing files.
 Users will need to have a Dropbox account to use InfoSync.

 Description